K9 Thunder: Egypt

-In 2010, the K9 was evaluated by Egyptian military to replace its aging artillery fleet.
-The deal was delayed as Egyptian government requested a reduction on technology transfer fees, of which the Korean government had the ownership, not the company.
-The negotiation stopped as regional instability due to the Arab Spring caused the Egyptian government to postpone the project indefinitely.
+In 2010, the K9 was evaluated by the Egyptian military to replace its aging artillery fleet.
+The deal was delayed when the Egyptian government requested a reduction on technology transfer fees, which would have required the South Korean government's approval.
+The negotiations ended as regional instability due to the Arab Spring caused the Egyptian government to postpone the project indefinitely.

-In April 2017, it was reported that Hanwha Techwin was in negotiations with Egypt to export its K9 Thunder self-propelled howitzer.
-A K9 howitzer was sent to Egypt in July, and performed test-firing at a range located west of Cairo in August, along with other competitors including French CAESAR, Russian 2S35 Koalitsiya-SV, and Chinese PLZ-45.
+In April 2017, it was reported that Hanwha Techwin was again in negotiations with Egypt to export the K9 Thunder.
+A K9 howitzer was sent to Egypt in July and was test-fired at a range located west of Cairo in August, along with competitors such as the French CAESAR, Russian 2S35 Koalitsiya-SV, and Chinese PLZ-45.
 During the test, the K9 hit a target ship approaching to the shore, successfully performing an anti-access/area denial simulation against enemy ships for the Egyptian Navy.

 In October 2021, the two nations discussed the sale of the K9 Thunder.
-The estimated value of the deal is $2 billion, including training of technicians.
+The estimated value of the deal was $2 billion, including training of technicians.
 In the same month, the Egyptian minister of military production visited Hanwha Defense and Hyundai WIA facility to see the manufacturing process of the K9 Thunder and K2 Black Panther respectively.
-Two parties met again at the EDEX 2021, including the President Abdel Fattah el-Sisi for discussion of the export of the howitzer.
-Egypt is looking to produce the howitzer under license.
+The two parties, including Egyptian president Abdel Fattah el-Sisi, met again at the EDEX 2021 exposition to discuss the export of the howitzer.
+Egypt was reportedly looking to produce the howitzer under license.

-In February 2022, the Defense Acquisition Program Administration announced that Hanwha Defense signed a $1.6 billion K9 Thunder export contract at Egypt's Artillery House, attended by Egypt's Ministry of National Defense and key officials from both countries.
-The deal includes the production of unspecified numbers of K9A1EGY, K10, and K11 FDCV in Egypt, including technology transfer, according to the Defense Acquisition Program Administration (DAPA).
-An unknown quantity of early productions will be produced in South Korea and delivered to the Egyptian Army and the Egyptian Navy.
+In February 2022, South Korea's Defense Acquisition Program Administration (DAPA) announced that Hanwha Defense had signed a $1.6 billion K9 Thunder export contract at Egypt's Artillery House, attended by Egypt's Ministry of National Defense and key officials from both countries.
+Egypt also signed a loan contract with South Korea.
+According to DAPA, the deal provided for the production of 200 K9A1EGY and 100 K10EGY in Egypt, including technology transfer.
+An unknown number of the earliest vehicles in the series were to be produced in South Korea and delivered to the Egyptian Army and the Egyptian Navy.
 On 25 February, two more contracts involving parts purchase and assembly were signed at the Military Factory 200, a state-owned Egyptian arms manufacturer.

-The production of the first K9A1EGY is expected in Q4 2022, with armor steel provided from Bisalloy Steel.
-The first batch will be delivered to Egypt until 2024, while the rest will be produced in Egypt with a localization rate of 50%.
+The production of the first K9A1EGY was expected in Q4 2022, with armor steel provided by Bisalloy Steels.
+The first batch was to be delivered to Egypt until 2024, while the rest will be produced in Egypt with a localization rate of 50%.
 Egypt is expecting to increase localization to 67% in five years.
-On 22 October 2022, Hanwha Defense signed a contract with Arab International Optronics in transferring automatic fire control system (AFCS) and other substantial technologies.
+On 22 October 2022, Hanwha Defense signed a contract with Arab International Optronics to transfer automatic fire control system (AFCS) and other substantial technologies.
+In May 2023, despite the turmoil on Australian Land 8116 Phase 2, Hanwha Aerospace placed a significant order with Bisalloy Steels for Egyptian program.
+At a military parade on 25 October 2023, the Egyptian Army unveiled the K9A1EGY in service with the 4th Armored Division.